Individual and Group Trauma-informed Mental Health Support

 - Phase 1: 3 to 6 months, acute to trauma-response management (safety, symptom management, plan for future recovery needs)

 - Phase 2: Re-assessment to after Phase 1 for termination or referral.
 Continue treatment if still/new acute for 3 more months (if trouble with ADL’s, getting to work, etc), or 2.
-Terminate and/or Refer, if appropriate (to DCAVP therapy groups, other relevant groups, and/or outside LGBTQ+ competent therapist)
+Terminate and/or Refer, if appropriate (to DCAVP therapy groups, other relevant groups, and/or outside LGBTQIA+ competent therapist)

 - Phase 3: For those still assessed as acute, re-assessment at 3 more months to determine next steps